 Billy Wilder preferred shooting in black and white, but Marilyn Monroe's contract with Fox called for all of her movies to be shot in color.
 Monroe always thought that she looked far more attractive and glamorous in color than in black and white.

-The classic shot of Marilyn Monroe's dress blowing up around her legs as she stands over a subway grating was originally shot on Manhattan's Lexington Avenue at 52nd St. on Sept.
-15, 1954 at 1:00 a.m., and 5000 onlookers whistled and cheered through take after take as she repeatedly missed her lines.
-This occurred in the presence of an increasingly embarrassed and angry Joe DiMaggio, Monroe's husband at the time.
-The original footage shot on that night in New York never made it to the screen; the noise of the crowd had made it unusable.
-Billy Wilder re-staged the scene on the 20th Century-Fox lot, on a set replicating Lexington Avenue, and got a more satisfactory result.
+The classic shot of Marilyn Monroe's dress blowing up around her legs as she stands over a subway grating was originally shot on Manhattan's Lexington Avenue at 52nd Street on September 15, 1954, at 1:00 a.m.
+Filming took place in the presence of 5,000 onlookers, who whistled and cheered through take after take as Monroe repeatedly missed her lines.
+Bill Kobrin, then-20th Century Fox's East Coast correspondent, told the Palm Springs Desert Sun in 2006 that it was Billy Wilder's idea to turn the shoot into a media circus, and he even had bleachers set up.
+This all occurred in the presence of an embarrassed and angry Joe DiMaggio, Monroe's husband at the time.
+The original footage never made it to the screen; the noise of the crowd had made it unusable.
+Wilder re-staged the scene on a Fox set replicating Lexington Avenue, and got a more satisfactory result.
 However, it took another 40 takes for Marilyn to achieve the famous scene.

 Marilyn Monroe's lifelong bouts with depression and self-destruction took their toll during filming; she frequently muffed scenes and forgot her lines, leading to sometimes as many as 40 takes of a scene before a satisfactory result was produced.